 Think about Myst and add the universal theme "boy meets girl", relationships are the key for game emotions.

 In 2005 I've made an extensive analysis of ICO and comparison with Myst for an european research project.
 You can read it here.

 In 2009 I've published a book on interactive emotions where I've extended the analysis of Ico.
 The book was written in portuguese and is accessible free online, "Emoções Interactivas.
 Do cinema para os Videojogos", pages 244-253)

-As an emotion thought provoking movie we can analyse A.I. by Steven Spielberg as a truly guide for everyone interested in emotion and computers.
+As an emotion thought-provoking movie we can analyse A.I. by Steven Spielberg as a true guide for everyone interested in emotion and computers.

 A.I. makes us believe that the final frontier really separating us from "meca" stands in EMOTION.
 We can even evolve this to cloning arguments and assume the same about clones versus originals.

 Emotion is the real and only identification of human individualism.